greenelab/deep-review/manuscript.md

 This problem can be particularly pronounced with small sample sizes.

 While none of these problems are insurmountable or restricted to deep learning, they present challenges that cannot be ignored.
-Technical evolution in EHRs and data standards will doubtless ease -- although not solve -- the problems of data sharing and merging.
+Technical evolution in EHRs and data standards will doubtless ease---although not solve---the problems of data sharing and merging.
 More problematic are the privacy issues.
 Those applying deep learning to the domain should consider the potential of inadvertently disclosing the participants' identities.
 Techniques that enable training on data without sharing the raw data may have a part to play.